Last Updated on: January 28, 2023

 From my experience, working with Magento requires a lot of learning and re-learning.
 This just isn’t practical for your average web developer simply because of time & budget constraints.
 It has nothing to do with skill level, ability to learn or unwillingness to try new methods.
 It is about pragmatism over perfectionism.

-By being pragmatic I mean finding an optimal solution to the problem without doing the unnecessary.
-I have been down the perfectionist path and it did not work for me.
-I now work to goals instead, to much more success.
+By being pragmatic, I mean finding an optimal solution to the problem without doing the unnecessary.
+I have been down the perfectionist path, and it did not work for me.
+I now work toward goals instead, to much more success.
 Ultimately what is better; achieving your goals within budget or using the best technology with the latest programming techniques and methodologies?

 A great example of this is WordPress.
 I have often thought the code base is dodgy by professional standards, but it works.
-I have grown to love it because I know if there is a problem I can find the section of code easily.
-The structure makes sense to me and I never feel the need to hack the core.
-The amount of plugins avaialable is a testament to the success of the system, as is the number of websites using WordPress and the successful commercial arm.
+I have grown to love it because I know if there is a problem, I can find the section of code easily.
+The structure makes sense to me, and I never feel the need to hack the core.
+The amount of plugins available is a testament to the success of the system, as is the number of websites using WordPress and the successful commercial arm.

 WordPress is achieving its goals.